napframework/nap/docs/doxygen/markdown/overview.md

 Scene Setup {#scene_setup}
 =======================
-Modern applications can grow considerably in size when it comes to the amount of data they have to manage and the complex logic the system needs to support.
+Modern applications can grow considerably in size when it comes to the amount of data they have to manage and the complex logic the app needs to support.
 NAP uses a powerful [Entity Component](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) system to aid the development process and manage your application.
 What separates Entities from regular Resource objects are the following properties:

 - At the root level, we have one or more [Scenes](@ref nap::Scene).
 - A scene contains a hierarchy of [Entities](@ref nap::Entity)